DANCERS: Print and circulate to your non-dancing friends.

 Visit the Web page www.rationallink.org/ballroom.htm (It’s free: no charge, no gimmicks) for information and step-by-step instructions that will get you started.

 Of course, the dance studio will welcome you with open arms.
-Or you may find, with a little searching, dance instruction in group settings at considerably less cost.
+Or you may find, at the studio or with a little searching, dance instruction in group settings at considerably less cost.